PrissyforPresident/Neophytes_EC101B/README.md

 2. **Logo**: We've designed our logo from scratch using the application, ibisPaintX.

+3. **Tabs**: To make our project seem more user-friendly we've added a "Sign-up/Sign-in" tab alongside the "Order now" tab.

-3. **Background**: To beguile the users in, we've modified the template background heedfully.
+4. **Background**: To beguile the users in, we've modified the template background heedfully.
 Image source: Pinterest

-4. **Bootstrap**: Further alterations have been made to elevate the significance of the topic, such as the showcased food items and their corresponding slogans and price tags.
+5. **Bootstrap**: Further alterations have been made to elevate the significance of the topic, such as the showcased food items and their corresponding slogans and price tags.

-5. **Images**: Relevant food images have been added to enhance the beauty of the template.
+6. **Images**: Relevant food images have been added to enhance the beauty of the template.
 Image source: Pinterest

 # Meet the Neophytes 🥂